rOpenGov/iotables/README.md

 (for further reference: `Eurostat Manual`) in the documentation should be consulted for further information about the data and the metadata.

-In order to test the analytical functions of the package and to have a manageable sized example data set, we use the real-life data from the Eurostat manual.
-The `germany_1995` dataset is a simplified 6x6 sized SIOT taken from the `Eurostat Manual` (`p481`).
+To test the analytical functions of the package and to have a manageable-sized example data set, we use real-life data from the Eurostat manual.
+The `germany_1995` dataset is a simplified 6x6 sized SIOT was taken from the `Eurostat Manual` (`p481`).
 The package function examples can be checked against [published results from Jörg Beutel](https://ec.europa.eu/eurostat/documents/3859598/5902113/KS-RA-07-013-EN.PDF/b0b3d71e-3930-4442-94be-70b36cea9b39?version=1.0).
 These calculations can be followed in the [Introduction to